Agasaworkshop/Agasa_CNC_PCB/README.md

 This project also needs some tools like:
 - A soldering iron
-- Something to cut M8 and M4 threaded rod like a hacksaw or Dremel (or even a bolt cutter for the M4 rod)
+- Something to cut M8 and M4 threaded rod, like a hacksaw or Dremel (or even a bolt cutter for the M4 rod)
 - M3 and M1 allen key (usually provided with the screw sets and collet).
 - M8 wrench.
 - Common household supplies like tweezers and scissors.